Hamagistral/OnlineRetail-DataEng/README.md

 - Scheduler: The Airflow component responsible for monitoring and triggering tasks
 - Triggerer: The Airflow component responsible for triggering deferred tasks

-3. Verify that all 4 Docker containers were created by running 'docker ps'.
+2. Verify that all 4 Docker containers were created by running 'docker ps'.

 Note: Running 'astro dev start' will start your project with the Airflow Webserver exposed at port 8080 and Postgres exposed at port 5432.
 If you already have either of those ports allocated, you can either [stop your existing Docker containers or change the port](https://docs.astronomer.io/astro/test-and-troubleshoot-locally#ports-are-not-available).

-4. Access the Airflow UI for your local Airflow project.
+3. Access the Airflow UI for your local Airflow project.
 To do so, go to http://localhost:8080/ and log in with 'admin' for both your Username and Password.

 You should also be able to access your Postgres Database at 'localhost:5432/postgres'.

-5. Configure your Google Cloud Platform credentials.
+4. Configure your Google Cloud Platform credentials.
-6. Create and configure the necessary connections in Airflow.
+5. Create and configure the necessary connections in Airflow.
-7. Customize the Airflow DAGs to suit your specific requirements.
+6. Customize the Airflow DAGs to suit your specific requirements.
-8. Run the pipeline and monitor its execution.
+7. Run the pipeline and monitor its execution.
-9. Explore the data using Looker Studio for insights and visualization.
+8. Explore the data using Looker Studio for insights and visualization.

 <a name="refs"></a>
 ## 📋 Credits

-This Project is inspired by the recent video of the [YouTube Channel Data With Marc](https://www.youtube.com/watch?v=DzxtCxi4YaA)
+- This Project is inspired by the recent video of the [YouTube Channel Data With Marc](https://www.youtube.com/watch?v=DzxtCxi4YaA)
+- Readme inspired by this [Project](https://github.com/SVizor42/DE_Zoomcamp/tree/main/Project)

 <a name="contact"></a>
 ## 📨 Contact Me